Commercial fishing licences

 You need a section 11 permit to import fish and aquatic life into the NT, or to move fish and aquatic life within the NT.

-For a list of the aquatic species you can import into the NT, visit the Department of Environment and Energy website.
+For a list of the aquatic species you can import into the NT, go to the Australian Government's Department of Climate Change, Energy, the Environment and Water website.

 Special permit - section 17